GS&WR Sambo

 The GS&WR Class L2 Sambo was an 0-4-2 saddle tank engine used by the GSR of Ireland.
-The original "Sambo" model was a rebuild of an old Wakefield locomotive, but in 1912, Richard Maunsell had the locomotive rebuilt as a saddle tank.
-The engine was sent for scrap in 1962.
+It worked at Inchicore Works for most of its life.
+The original "Sambo" model before the L2 was a rebuild of an old Wakefield locomotive, but in 1912, Richard Maunsell had a new locomotive built as a saddle tank.
+It was rebuilt with smaller buffers, back cab wall, and new smokebox door sometime between 1942 and 1964.
+In 1962, it was replaced by E421 and G611 diesels, then transitioned to Broadstone Railway Station.
+The engine was sent for scrap in the mid-1960s.